Tommy's PregnancyHub

 Eating pineapple

-“I danced like a loon and ate loads of pineapple.
+“I ate loads of pineapple.
 I think you're supposed to eat about 12 whole pineapples to see any effect, which even for me would be a bit much.”

 Kate